JonasGruenwald/mp3/README.md

-MP3 is a small tool that offers a CLI similar to that of [pm2](https://github.com/Unitech/pm2), but instead of running a daemon to manage processes, it just creates systemd services files, and forwards commands to systemctl and journalctl.
+MP3 is a small tool that offers a CLI similar to that of [pm2](https://github.com/Unitech/pm2), but instead of running a daemon to manage processes, it just creates systemd services files, and forwards commands to systemd and the systemd joural.

 It provides the ease of use offered by pm2 and the ubiquity and reliability of systemd without the need to run any extra node-specific software in the background